learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: false
   - answer: "d.\tBelief bias"
     correct: false
-- !Structured
-  question: "8.\tImagine someone claims that holding a certain kind of crystal for an hour a day will relieve depression symptoms.
+- question: "8.\tImagine someone claims that holding a certain kind of crystal for an hour a day will relieve depression symptoms.
 Which of the following responses represents scientific skepticism based on this claim?"
   answers:
   - answer: "a.\t“Let’s assume this works, and start doing it.
 Crystals are natural, so they probably have some benefit.” "
     correct: false